 City Lit offers a range of courses in journalism and creative non-fiction.

 All students are invited to join us at Late Lines, our regular performance night for City Lit writers.
 Students are also encouraged to submit their work to Between the Lines, our annual anthology of creative writing.
-For the latest news, courses and events, stay in touch with the Department on Facebook and Twitter.
+For the latest news, courses and events, stay in touch with the Department on Facebook and Twitter

-Laura Silverman is Features Editor of Country Living.
-She has also worked at Cosmopolitan, The Sunday Telegraph and the Daily Mail, editing and writing features for print and online.
-Her work ranges from profile interviews to pieces on food trends.
-She read Philosophy & Theology at Oxford University and has a PGDip in Magazine Journalism from City University.
+Laura Silverman is Deputy Editor of Country Living.
+She has also worked at The Sunday Telegraph, The Times and the Daily Mail, editing and writing features for print and online.
+Her work ranges from profile interviews and arts reviews to pieces on food trends and country estates.
+She read Philosophy & Theology at Oxford University and holds a PGDip in Magazine Journalism from City University.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.